michellesyoon/programming-languages-1/blog.md

 #### Interpreters

+See also the suggestions for extending the calculator at [Haskell projects](haskell-projects.md).

 Improve the `LambdaNat5` interpreter.
 See also my suggestions for [extra credit](extra-credit.md).
 Some of these may be more difficult than others, get in touch before you spend a huge amount of time on this.
   - Efficiency:
-    - binary numbers instead of successor numbers
+    - Haskell numbers instead of successor numbers
     - call by value instead of call by name
     - better substitution/beta-reduction
     - call stack